Skip to content

 • Additional rest breaks

 Applications for reasonable adjustments will be assessed on a case-by-case basis.
-In addition to your disability assessors report, trainees may need to submit supporting evidence from your educational supervisor and/or a hospital specialist report.
+In addition to your disability assessors report, candidates may need to submit supporting evidence from your educational supervisor and/or a hospital specialist report.

 Further information on reasonable adjustments will be shared via the reasonable adjustments page.